Let Audun Eckhoff, one of Norway’s leading connoisseurs, guide you through a selection of the most important art museums in Norway.

 The Munchmuseet in Oslo manages the great collection of Edvard Munch’s paintings, drawings, prints, and other material the artist left to the municipality of Oslo after his death.
 Here, you get to see famous motifs like “The Scream”, “Madonna”, “Vampire”, and “Anxiety”.
 The museum shows both selected works from the artist and temporary exhibitions of other artists from Munch’s time and up until today, in parallel or in contrast to Munch’s own works.
 As the museum is situated close to both the park Tøyenparken and the Natural History Museum and Botanical garden, you can enjoy your lunch and coffee from Stockfleths’ Coffee Shop outdoors.

-After having digested the impressive collection of Munch’s works at the Munch Museum in Tøyen, perhaps it’s time to test your voice at the place where he was inspired to paint the Scream, or to visit some of the places around the capital where he sought the peace of mind he never found in the big city?
+After having digested the impressive collection of Munch’s works at the Munch Museum in Tøyen, perhaps it’s time to test your voice at the place where he was inspired to paint the Scream?
+You can also gaze out of the capital.
+Munch, famously, was a restless soul.
+The peace of mind that he never found in the big city, he sought by going out to the idyllic archipelagos of the Oslofjord and stately mansions on the countryside.

 Astrup Fearnley Museet